-Sprout bread is very firm and heavy.
-A roll of 10 by 5 cm weighs no less than 400 grams.
-That also makes the bread super nutritious.
-You feel satisfied after only 1 or 2 slices.
-Ideal as a quick, healthy lunch or a powerful boost after exercise.
+Sprouted bread is very firm and dense.
+A 10 by 5 cm slice weighs a substantial 400 grams.
+This makes the bread super nutritious, and you’ll feel satisfied after only 1 or 2 slices.
+It’s an ideal option for a quick, healthy lunch or a powerful post-exercise boost.

-We are regularly asked why the structure of every sandwich different.
-Usually they are deliciously creamy and easy to cut, other times they are drier and crumble quickly.
-Sprout bread is not an easy product to make.
-It remains a biological natural product, where we are always somewhat dependent on the weather and nature.
-Rye and wheat absorb water quite well and easily during the germination process.
-These sandwiches are almost always creamy.
-However, with spelled it is a different story.
-Due to the casing of the grain, spelled grains absorb water less well.
-As a result, they sometimes stop germinating too soon.
+We often get asked why the structure of each slice varies.
+Sometimes they are delightfully creamy and easy to cut, while other times they can be drier and crumble easily.
+Sprouted bread is not an easy product to make.
+It remains a biological natural product, and we are somewhat dependent on the weather and nature.
+Rye and wheat absorb water quite well during the sprouting process, resulting in creamy slices most of the time.
+However, with spelt, it’s a different story.
+Due to the grain’s outer casing, spelt absorbs water less efficiently, sometimes causing the germination to stop too soon.

-Do you know what makes this bread really irresistible?
-If you toast the slices in, for example, a sandwich maker.
-It takes the taste to a higher level and the structure is perfectly preserved.
-Delicious when you put butter and cheese on it.
-Are you vegan?
-Then we would go for avocado with hemp seed go, or cashew paste with a mini bite mugi miso.
+Want to know the secret to making this bread truly irresistible?
+Try toasting the slices in a sandwich maker.
+It elevates the flavor to another level while maintaining the perfect texture.
+Enjoy it with butter and cheese.
+If you’re vegan, go for avocado with hemp seed go, or cashew paste with a mini bite mugi miso.
 More of a sweet tooth?
 Then mix peanut butter with maple syrup and spread it on your sprout bun.
 To enjoy!